Who needs takeout when you can make this easy Chana Masala Recipe? Gluten-free, packed with protein, and ready to eat in under 30 minutes.

 - Parsley for garnish (optional)

-Get all you spices measured into a small bowl.
+- Get all your spices measured into a small bowl.

 - Dice your onion, mince the garlic and grate the ginger.
 Set everything aside.

 - Rinse your chickpeas and put them aside.
 Open the canned tomatoes.